Opinion | Are Democrats really worried about a Trump trial? Here’s an answer.

 A serious committee examination of this event would allow for the proper creation of a full accounting.
 A committee could take witness testimony and examine the event from every angle in great detail without requiring the full Senate to preside.

-And it could free up the trial to take its time without anyone being able to claim (in good faith, anyway), that it’s distracting the Senate from the nation’s business.
+And it could free up the trial to take its time without anyone being able to claim (in good faith, anyway) that it’s distracting the Senate from the nation’s business.

 Chafetz points out that if anything, the risk might be in the other direction: To some, it might appear to be treating the event less seriously than a full trial would, though in reality it wouldn’t be.
 A Senate committee could take the time necessary to create a record of a major event in the history of our democracy, without any of the downsides Democrats seem to fear.